storyblok/field-plugin/README.md

 | `selectAsset`      | Opens the asset selector.
 Accepts a callback function as argument which will be called when the user has selected an asset.
 For example, `selectAsset((fileName) => setValue(filename))`                 |
 | `requestContext()` | Updates the `request.data.story` property to the version of the story that is currently opened in the Visual Editor.
 That is, the unsaved version of the story that exists in the user's browser memory. |

+## Caveats

+Field plugins for Storyblok have some unique feature that one should be aware of.
+It can be tricky to set up a new project from scratch, and it is therefore recommended to bootstrap new projects with `npx @storyblok/field-plugin-cli@alpha`.

+### Single JavaScript Bundle

+Field plugins must be bundled in a _single_ JavaScript file (`dist/index.js`), which is deployed to Storyblok.
+This means that all assets — including CSS files — must be either be encoded within this JavaScript file or served separately.

+This has the following implications:

+- CSS must be embedded within the JavaScript code.
+All starters uses Vite and [vite-plugin-css-injected-by-js](https://www.npmjs.com/package/vite-plugin-css-injected-by-js) to automatically bundle the CSS within; so you can keep using CSS, Sass, Css modules, etc. as you normally would.
+Another option is to use a css-in-js solution, such as [Emotion](https://emotion.sh/docs/introduction) or [JSS](https://cssinjs.org/).
+- Image assets must be served externally (or Base64-encoded in the source code), as they cannot be uploaded to Storyblok via the field plugin editor.
+- The `index.html` file is only used in local development to simulate the production environment.
+Any changes to `index.html` will _not_ be reflected in the production environment.
+- Code splitting is not available, as all code must be loaded from the same endpoint.